nashville-software-school/server-side-python-curriculum/book-1-kennels/chapters/PK_PACKAGES_INTRO.md

 ## Preparing for Locations and Employees

-To prepare for other resources being available in `python-server`, make the `locations_requests` and `employees_requests` files within the `views` directory now.
+To prepare for other resources being available in `kennels-server`, make the `locations_requests` and `employees_requests` files within the `views` directory now.

 ## Back Up Your Code

-Now would be a great time to create a `python-server` repository on your Github account and hook up your local directory and push your code up.
+Now would be a great time to create a `kennels-server` repository on your Github account and hook up your local directory and push your code up.